(For full biosketches click here)

 Pregnancy-related Dysregulation of Affective State: Who, What and Why.
 David Rubinow, MD.
 Assad Meymandi Professor and Chair of the Department of Psychiatry, University of North Carolina Chapel Hill School of Medicine.
 Previously, Clinical Director of the National Institute of Mental Health (NIMH) and founding Chief of the Behavioral Endocrinology Branch

-Maternal psychosocial stress and its impact on pregnancy outcome and infant neurodevelopment.
+Preconception Stress and its Impact on Pregnancy, Fetal and Infant Outcomes.
 C. Neill Epperson, MD.
 Robert Freedman Endowed Professor, Chairman of the Department of Psychiatry at the University of Colorado School of Medicine (CUSOM)

 What are the mechanisms that translate maternal stress-depression into altered fetal brain development?

 Maternal stress during pregnancy impact on brain development via transplacental signals.
 Tracy Bale, PhD.
 Professor of Pharmacology and Psychiatry, Director of the Center for Epigenetic Research in Child Health and Brain Development, University of Maryland School of Medicine

 Endocrine Pathways.
 Pathik Wadhwa, MD, PhD.
 Professor of Psychiatry & Human Behavior, Obstetrics & Gynecology, Pediatrics, and Epidemiology at the University of California, Irvine, School of Medicine

 Convergence of Placenta Biology and Genetic risk for neuropsychiatric disorders.
 Daniel Weinberger, MD.
 Director and CEO, Lieber Institute for Brain Development, Johns Hopkins University Medical Campus.
 Previously Chief, Clinical Brain Disorders Branch, Intramural Research Program, NIMH